Learn how to care for your child at home after a bone ablation.

 In-depth information concerning steps after your child's brain surgery, including going home and medication.

-Learn how to care for your child at home after intramuscular Botox injections for spasticity.
+Learn how to properly care for your child at home after an abscess drainage tube removal.